 Stephan Cahen is an award-winning producer & engineer.

-Just 13 years old, he was introduced to the fascinating world of audio technology by a friend at school, and together they began to record chamber music evenings, demos and festivals with scavenged material, including two AKG C1000 mics, a Revox analog tape recorder and later a borrowed Sony PCM-F1 digital recorder, in order to copy the recordings and use them to boost their pocket money.
-At the age of 16, they produce a vinyl record with the school orchestra and the school's own jazz band.
-The first sound recordings of local bands are made, and the collaboration with orchestras in the Ruhr area leads to a variety of live sound projects in the coming years, which Stephan supervises at the mixing desk, including concerts with the Bochum Symphony Orchestra and guests such as Ian Anderson/Jethro Tull, Herbert Grönemeyer, John Corigliano and Mauricio Kagel.
-He is now also responsible for the orchestra's popular open-air concerts at the end of the season, which attracts thousands of listeners.
+At the age of 13, a school friend introduced him to the fascinating world of recording technology.
+Together, they began recording school concerts, chamber music evenings and local festivals using scavenged equipment (two AKG C1000 microphones and a Revox tape machine, later a borrowed PCM F-1 digital recorder) in order to boost their pocket money by selling copies on cassette.
+At the age of 16, they produced a vinyl record with the school orchestra and the school's own jazz band.
+For the cutting of the disc, they attended a session with vinyl mastering legend John Cremer at EMI Studios Cologne, where Stephan breathed in the captivating scent of a recording studio for the first time.
+Sound demos of local bands are made, and the collaboration with orchestras in the Ruhr area lead to a variety of live sound projects in the coming years, which Stephan supervised at the mixing desk, including concerts with the Bochum Symphony Orchestra and guests such as Ian Anderson/Jethro Tull, Herbert Grönemeyer, John Corigliano and Mauricio Kagel.
+He has also been responsible for the live sound at the popular open-air concerts at the end of the season, which attract thousands of listeners, for many years.

 Stephan has always been a welcome guest at conferences and roundtables, in radio programs and video formats as an expert in the music industry and recording studio technology.
 His enthusiasm for multi-channel surround formats and experience with immersive recording techniques such as Dolby Atmos also make him a popular lecturer.
 Stephan was a training partner of the ard.zdf Medienakademie Nuremberg for several years and as such has trained many colleagues in these areas.

-He has been living near Cologne with his family since 2013.
+He has been living with his family near Cologne since 2013.

 Recordings done!
 With Dénes Várjon, Tabea Zimmermann & Jörg Widmann at Siemensvilla Berlin